10 Best places to live in Baja California (2024)

 Todos Santos is one of the most popular day trips from Cabo San Lucas, with many tourists coming here on a day trip to get a glimpse into the Baja history and culture.
 It also has become a beloved spot of North American expats, many of whom call this charming pueblo their home.

 If you are looking for convenience, it’s hard to find a better place than Todos Santos.
-The town is only 45 minutes from Cabo, and it boasts a nice rustic charm with secluded beaches gorgeous palm groves, and plenty of top-notch restaurants where you can find English-speaking staff serving anything from pizza and seafood to classic Mexican tacos and vegan options.
+The town is only 45 minutes from Cabo, and it boasts a nice rustic charm with secluded beaches gorgeous palm groves, and plenty of top-notch restaurants where you can find English-speaking staff serving anything from pizza and seafood to classic Mexican tacos and healthy vegetarian and vegan options.

 Tourism is the main industry here, but real estate also plays an important role in the local economy, as many retirees call this place home.